 Master of Arts in the Field of Latin American and Hemispheric Studies

-The master of arts in Latin American and hemispheric studies (LAHS) degree program offers an interdisciplinary program designed to provide a broad and deep knowledge of context and place based on sound theory and practice.
+The Master of Arts in Latin American and Hemispheric Studies (LAHS) is an interdisciplinary program designed to provide a broad and deep knowledge of context and place based on sound theory and practice.
 The program prepares students to develop innovative approaches to the enduring problems and emerging challenges of the hemisphere.
 This training will allow graduates to grapple with an often contradictory blend of political and economic successes and failures throughout the region.

-The internationally recognized faculty, drawn primarily from the Washington, D.C. policy community, provides an insider's perspective on key institutions and policies.
+Grounded on the expertise of GW’s faculty and selected practitioners drawn primarily from the Washington, DC, policy community, the program combines rigorous academics with a professional orientation.
 The program coordinates a series of events that brings leading policymakers from Washington and the world over to engage with students and faculty on issues facing the hemisphere.

 Specific admission requirements are shown on the Graduate Program Finder.